 Each day you will pick two things, just two, and complete them.
 Each task will take 10 minutes and every day you’ll make progress.
 Take a picture of this brain dump with your smartphone and email the picture to yourself.
 That way you always have a copy of it on hand, and whenever a 20-minute window opens up you’ll have the list to work from.
 Picking two things, with a maximum of three, is very important because no matter how busy or chaotic your day was, at the end you can say you did those two things and made progress.
 Trying to do anything more than two or three tasks from the list will quickly become overwhelming and easy to avoid by doing other tasks.
 Two things are simple and easy, and done in 20 minutes.

 Step 5: Create a system to make it a habit

 Many people think a habit is something you force yourself to do everyday until it becomes automatic.
 The habits that come to mind are things like brushing your teeth or flossing.
 Through all my research and experience with habits I’ve learned that the key to forming a habit is actually how that activity makes me feel.
 Brushing your teeth became a habit not because you want to avoid cavities but because you like the feeling of a clean mouth.
 Activities that make you feel good are ones you’re more likely to stick with.
 Identify how you feel when you’re working on this brain dump list.
 It probably feels good to cross off those two tasks per day, and the sooner you feel good about working on it, the sooner you’ll want to return to it the next day.

 Our phones are part of our lives.
-Having a to-do list app will allow you to get into the habit of checking your list every time you check your phone.
-Place this app on the first screen of your phone and make it the first app you check throughout the day.
+Having a to-do list app allows you to get into the habit of checking your list when you check your phone.
+Place this app on the first screen of your phone.
+Make it the first app you check throughout the day.
 Put two tasks on this list each day, this is why having a digital copy of your brain dump will help, and complete them when the opportunity strikes.
 A great app I like is Awesome Note.

 Step 7: The Best Use of Your Time